ryentzer/webpack.js.org/content/get-started/index.md

 title: Get Started with Webpack
 contributors:
   - bebraw
+  - ryentzer
 sort: 3
 ---

 ## Getting Started

 webpack is a tool to build JavaScript modules in your application.
-To start using `webpack` from its [cli](/api/cli) or [api](/api/node), follow the [Installation instructions](/get-started/install-webpack). webpack simplifies your workflow by quickly constructing a dependency graph of your application and bundling them in the right order. webpack can be configured to customise optimisations to your code, to split vendor/css/js code for production, run a development server that hot-reloads your code without page refresh and many such cool features.
+To start using `webpack` from its [CLI](/api/cli) or [API](/api/node), follow the [Installation instructions](/get-started/install-webpack). webpack simplifies your workflow by quickly constructing a dependency graph of your application and bundling them in the right order. webpack can be configured to customise optimisations to your code, split vendor/css/js code for production, run a development server that hot-reloads your code without a page refresh, and many more cool features.
 Learn more about [why you should use webpack](/get-started/why-webpack).

 ## Creating a bundle